hugodiasg/asitic-example/etc/iic-osic-tools/README.md

 # Creating the VNC container
 `.\start_vnc.bat`

-# Installing the ASITIC manually
+# ...
+Or Install the ASITIC manually

 To install the ASITIC in the [iic-osic-tools](https://github.com/iic-jku/IIC-OSIC-TOOLS), follow the steps in `install_on_iic-osic.txt`.